sashor97/magnolia-ai-contents/README.md

 export OPENAI_TOKEN=sk-...84jf
 ```

-3. Specify the host of the API of [Open AI](https://openai.com/) in the property _host_ of the configuration of the module _ai-contents_ and also for property _workspaceName_ provide a workspace of your application for which you want to store open ai image generated url in JCR, in our case it was _blogs_ workspace, and also for property instruction provide the instruction you want to apply for _editTextFieldAI_ in our case we use _"Fix spelling mistakes in text"_
+3. Specify the host of the API of [Open AI](https://openai.com/) in the property _host_ of the configuration of the module _ai-contents_ and also for property _workspaceName_ provide a workspace of your application for which you want to store OpenAI image generated url in JCR, in our case it was _blogs_ workspace, and also for property instruction provide the instruction you want to apply for _textFieldAI_ when you have chosen strategy edit(see below explanation) in our case we use _"Fix spelling mistakes in text"_

 ![config](_dev/ai_contents_module_configuration_magnolia.png)